utkarsh2102/utkarsh2102.org/content/posts/foss-in-sept-21.md

 ]
 +++

-Here's my (twenty-third) monthly but brief update about the activities I've done in the F/L/OSS world.
+Here's my (twenty-fourth) monthly but brief update about the activities I've done in the F/L/OSS world.

 ## Debian
 {{< figure src="/images/debian-logo-small.png" >}}

-This was my 32nd month of actively contributing to [Debian](https://www.debian.org/).
+This was my 33rd month of actively contributing to [Debian](https://www.debian.org/).
 I became a [DM](https://wiki.debian.org/DebianMaintainer) in late March 2019 and a [DD](https://wiki.debian.org/DebianDeveloper) on Christmas '19! \o/

-Tough month but I mostly spent on it churning through the immense backlog.
-But that somewhat backfired and I have even more backlog than ever. :D
+Just churning through the backlog this month.
+Ugh.

 Anyway, I did the following stuff in Debian:

 #### Uploads and bug fixes:

-- [ruby3.0](https://tracker.debian.org/pkg/ruby3.0) (3.0.0-2) - Upload to unstable! \o/
+Hah, as a surprise, I did no uploads or bug fixes this month. :(

 #### Other $things: